-The Mint Hill Fire Department is a combination paid and volunteer service providing fire, medium-duty rescue, Emergency Medical Service first responders and 2 Advanced Life Support transport ambulances 24 hours per day, 365 days per year.
+The Mint Hill Fire Department provides fire, medium-duty rescue and first responders 24 hours per day, 365 days per year.
 We protect nearly 40 square miles with a population of 30,000 averaging around 5,000 total responses.

 Frequently Asked Questions

 Where are the fire stations?

 How do I arrange a tour of the fire station?

 You can schedule a tour of the department with children.
 Please visit our Public Education request page hereGo to FAQ